cdl-saarland/CGO17_ArtifactEvaluation/README.md

 -polly-invariant-load-hoisting=true  | Enable invariant load hoisting.
 -polly-allow-error-blocks=false      | Disable the speculative expansion of SCoPs that often results in statically infeasible assumptions.
 Error blocks are a feature that is not yet tuned and often too aggressive.
 -polly-unprofitable-scalar-accs=false| Assume scalar accesses in statements are optimize able.
 This is generally true though the support in Polly was dropped at some point in favor of a replacement mechanism that is still not available.
 Therefore, Polly currently not assume statements with scalar accesses are optimizeable while they generally are.
+-polly-allow-unsigned-operations=false| Do not speculate that unsigned operations behave the same as signed operations.
+The heuristic is not well adjusted and causes a lot of misspeculations.

 Experiments and data collection